Small-Town School, A Pacesetter

 This means that all Camden County students — except for those with disabilities — graduate at roughly the same rate, no matter their family income or background.

 But that’s just the beginning.
 Whatever path students choose at Camden County High, they emerge well-prepared to take the next steps necessary for good jobs in today’s changing, technology-based economy.
-That’s precisely the idea behind our new High Schools That Work model.
+That’s precisely the idea behind the High Schools That Work model.

 In 2017, Camden County High averaged 97.6 on Georgia’s College- and Career-Ready Performance Index — more than 20 points higher than the state average.
 This helped the school earn the highest accolade from SREB’s High Schools That Work — The Outstanding High Schools That Work Site Award.